Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Introduction

 \section{Introduction}

-Machine learning (ML) applications have gained significant traction, particularly over the past decade.
-In order to produce accurate results in an efficient manner, ML techniques heavily depend on large datasets, which jeopardizes privacy and security of innocent internet users who are contributing (knowingly or not) to online statistical datasets.
-The rising popularity of such applications that quickly found their place in our day-to-day lives in critical areas, consequently creates personal data privacy concerns while making data owners become prone to privacy breaches.
+The rapid and well-deserved success of machine learning (ML) applications-particularly over the past decade-has come with significant costs as a consequece of achieving high performance.
+Modern ML methods rely heavily on large-scale datasets to deliver accurate and efficient results, a dependence that increasingly jeopardizes the privacy and security of individuals who contribute-knowingly or unknowingly-to online data collections.
+As these applications become deeply embedded in everyday life across various sensitive domains, concerns over personal data privacy intensify, leaving data owners increasingly vulnerable to privacy breaches and has compelled robust privacy guarantees.

 Adversarial ML \cite{AdversarialML} studies privacy and security attacks and develop defense strategies to counter these attacks.
 Introducing adversarial examples to ML systems is a specific type of sophisticated and powerful attack, where additional -sometimes specially crafted- or modified inputs are provided to the system with the intent of being misclassified by the model as legitimate.
-In order to counter adversarial attacks, which aims to alter the data, as a possible defense strategy, \textit{adversarial classification} targets to correctly detect such adversarial examples.
-Here the adversary's goal is to deceive the classifier, that is designed to detect outliers.
-In addition to the security angle of these type of misclassification attacks, user-data privacy is also subject to violations which creates an interplay between the security (adversary's aspect) and privacy (classifier/defender's aspect) in studying adversarial classification.
+To counter adversarial attacks that aim to manipulate data, adversarial classification seeks to correctly detect such adversarial examples.
+In this setting, the adversary's goal is to deceive a classifier that is originally designed to detect outliers.
+Beyond the security implications of these misclassification attacks, user data privacy is also subject to violations.
+This creates an interplay between the adversary's and the classifier's or defender's perspective in the study of adversarial classification.

+Originally, classification theory covers the problem of optimally placing observations into different categories, which are called classes.
+Each class is defined due to an optimal rule according to some probabilistic description, which may or may not be subjected to some unknown parameter(s).
+The main challenge here is to determine the optimal classifier's performance.
+This performance is commonly characterized in connection with error probabilities in choosing between one of the classes.
+In this paper, we employ the best average error exponent, namely the Chernoff information/divergence, as a data privacy metric in classifying adversarial examples targeting ML algorithms.